lennyerik/google-authenticator-export/README.md

 in order to get a human-readable list of all the tokens.

+> [!TIP]
+> If you do not have a picture of an exported QR handy, feel free to try the commands with `src/test/img/demo_export.png`

 ## Exporting

 If you have a *lot* of OTP codes and prefer automating the workflow of importing them into your new application of choice, consider the `export` subcommand instead.